fquerdasi/website/content/presentation/BP_2024/index.md

 #   postcode: '94305'
 #   country: United States

-summary: A poster on my multivariate integration machine learning project.
+summary: A poster I presented on a multivariate integration machine learning project.
 abstract: 'Background; Internalizing disorders have developmental origins, but little is known about how microbiome-gut-brain axis development contributes to internalizing symptoms in childhood.Methods: N=55 children from the Growing Up in Singapore Towards Healthy Outcomes study participated.
 We used sparse partial least squares regression to identify resting state functional brain networks at age 6 years associated with internalizing symptoms at age 7.5 years.
 We then identified compositional features of the gut microbiome at age 2 years that were prospectively related to these brain-internalizing ‘signatures’, and tested whether brain signatures mediated links between gut microbes and childhood internalizing symptoms.
 Covariates included child sex, birthweight, gestational age, and diet.
 Results: Two orthogonal brain components best explained variance in internalizing symptoms (17% and 31% respectively): Component 1 (20 networks - higher intra-network connectivity of striatal-orbitofrontal-amygdala [SOFA] and medial temporal lobe [MTL] networks, and lower salience network connectivity); Component 2 (15 networks - higher inter-network SOFA connectivity).
 One microbiome component (A: 5 bacterial genera) best fit brain Component 1 and two microbiome components (B: 5 genera; and C: 20 genera) best fit brain Component 2.
 Mediation analyses found microbiome Component C (which included several genera implicated in youth depression; e.g., Intestinibacter) was associated with internalizing symptoms via brain Component 2 (SOFA inter-connectivity; ab path = .66, 95% CI: [0.11, 1.9]).
 Conclusions: These data demonstrate a developmental link between gut microbes in early childhood and brain networks associated with internalizing symptoms in school-aged youth.
 Gut microbes may thus represent an important early intervention target with implications for brain development and behavior.'

 # Talk start and end times.